-The Thicket Creeper resembles the Virginia Creeper like one egg another, however it is not a self-clinging climber, hence offers new perspectives in façade greening.
-It hardly ever forms those often annoying adhesive pads, and with proper growth supports, damages to buildings are practically impossible.
+The Thicket Creeper resembles the Virginia Creeper as one egg does another, however it is *not* a self-clinging climber, and hence offers new perspectives in façade greening.
+It hardly ever forms those often annoying adhesive pads, and with proper growth supports, damage to buildings is practically impossible.
 As a small climbing shrub, it is a native of the eastern parts of North America.
-Botanical classification and name are debated, but has been described, among others, by Harri Guenther in "Woody Plants in the Gardens of Sanssouci," ("Gehoelze in den Gaerten von Sanssouci"), which forms the base of the information provided here.
+Its botanical classification and name are debated, but has been described, among others, by Harri Guenther in "Woody Plants in the Gardens of Sanssouci," ("Gehoelze in den Gaerten von Sanssouci"), which forms the base of the information provided here.

-Sunny (full sun) to (semi-)shaded position, will develop more beautiful autumn colours in the sun.
+Needs a sunny (full sun) to (semi-)shaded location; will develop more beautiful autumn colours in the sun.
 No particular soil requirements.
 Distance between plants: 3 - 6 metres.